I Set My Friends on Fire: Works with Smosh (2008–2009)

-Astral Rejection (2010–2012)
+Astral Rejection and Nabil's Departure (2010–2012)

 I Set My Friends on Fire entered the studio in early 2010 to write and record their second album.
 The group performed at The Bamboozle music festival in New Jersey on May 1, 2010, and then entered the studio for a second time on June 2, 2010, to finish their upcoming album.

+On July 20, 2010, Matt explained in a YouTube interview that Nabil had left the band to focus on school and to be with his family.

 The first single from the album, "Excite Dyke", was released exclusively via digital download on June 15, 2010, as part of a new Epitaph compilation CD entitled "New Noise Vol. 1".

 The full album Astral Rejection was released and streamed on ISMFOF's website on June 16, 2011.
 Astral Rejection was released in stores on June 21, 2011.
 On July 18, the music video for "It Comes Naturally" was released on YouTube directed by Nicholas Lent and co-founder and ex-member Nabil Moo.

 Caterpillar Sex (2013–2017)

-In September 2015, Mehana announced that the band had a new line up featuring former members of The Bunny The Bear.
+In September 2015, Mehana announced that the band had a new line up.
 In November, the band departed on their first tour in over three years.
 They toured consistently for the next nine months, playing over 150 shows in 24 countries.

 Mehana had started releasing several demos for a new album entitled Caterpillar Sex.
 These demos showed a much more experimental side, being almost completely electronic with no real drums, and very little guitar.
 Caterpillar Sex was postponed many times, with Mehana stating that his style kept changing.
 The album was slated to be released on July 21, 2017, and was expected to contain 24 tracks.
 Its first single, entitled "The Vision and Scarlet Witch," was released on June 28, 2017.
 According to the band's official Facebook page, the album has still gone unreleased, no reason has been given, but issues with their label at the time are a likely culprit.